mozilla/grcov/README.md

 - increases or decreases of coverage
 - whether particular lines of code modified by a merge request are covered or not.

+Additionally, the HTML-formatted coverage report (if you leave it enabled) will be produced as an artifact.

 ### Alternative reports